peterdevpl/peterdevpl.github.io/_posts/2021-07-17-how-to-set-a-font-in-pdf.markdown

 layout: post
 title:  "How to set a font in a PDF document"
 date:   2021-07-17 15:00:00 +0100
-description: "How to set a font in a PDF document with mPDF, Dompdf, wkhtmltopdf, Chrome, WeasyPrint and Prince"
+description: "How to set a font in a PDF document with TCPDF, mPDF, Dompdf, wkhtmltopdf, Chrome, WeasyPrint and Prince"
 excerpt: "In this article, you will learn how to set custom fonts when converting HTML to PDF.
-We will cover several conversion tools, including Headless Chrome, WeasyPrint, Prince, wkhtmltopdf, mPDF and Dompdf."
+We will cover several conversion tools, including Headless Chrome, WeasyPrint, Prince, wkhtmltopdf, TCPDF, mPDF and Dompdf."
+permalink: /how-to-set-a-font-in-pdf/
-permalink: /2021/07/17/how-to-set-a-font-in-pdf/
+redirect_from: /2021/07/17/how-to-set-a-font-in-pdf/
 tags:
   - pdf
   - php